-We are offering 11,000,000 shares of Class A common stock of Definitive Healthcare Corp.
+We are offering shares of Class A common stock of Definitive Healthcare Corp.
 Our Class A common stock is listed on Nasdaq Global Select Market ("Nasdaq") under the symbol "DH."
-On November 17, 2021, the last sale price of our common stock as reported on Nasdaq was \$37.64 per share.
-In this prospectus, unless the context otherwise requires, "Definitive," the "Company," "we," "us" and "our" refer to Definitive Healthcare Corp, Definitive OpCo (as defined herein) and their subsidiaries.
+On , 2021, the last sale price of our common stock as reported on Nasdaq was \$ per share.
+In this prospectus, unless the context otherwise requires, "Definitive," the "Company," "we," "us" and "our" refer to Definitive Healthcare Corp, Definitive OpCo and their subsidiaries.